SeaQL/seaql.github.io/SeaORM/docs/07-write-test/01-testing.md

 ## Mitigations

-Now, let's see how can we mitigate these errors:
+Now, let's see how we can mitigate these errors:

 ### 1. Type Errors

 Using Rust automatically saves you from misspelling symbols.

 Using a *completely static* query builder (like Diesel) can eliminate this entire class of errors.
 However, it requires that every parameter be defined statically and available compile-time.
-This is a *harsh* requirement, as there is always something you could not know until your program starts (environment variables) and running (runtime configuration change).
+This is a *harsh* requirement, as there is always something you could not know until your program starts (environment variables) and runs (runtime configuration change).
 This is especially awkward if you come from a scripting language background where the type system has always been dynamic.

 As such, SeaORM does not attempt to check things at compile-time.
-We intend to (still in development) provide you runtime linting on the dynamically generated queries against the mentioned problems that you can enable in unit tests but disable in production.
+We intend to (still in development) provide runtime linting on the dynamically generated queries against the mentioned problems that you can enable in unit tests but disable in production.

 ### 2. Transaction Errors

 These problems cannot be eliminated.
 It usually indicates your code has some logic bugs.
 When they happen, it is already too late, and your only choice is to abort.
 Instead, they have to be actively prevented: check beforehand the constraints before attempting data operations.

 You should write a bunch of unit tests that can reject bad data and prevent it from entering your database.
-Your unit test should also verify that each *transaction* (in your application domain, not necessarily the database transaction) is sound.
+Your unit tests should also verify that each *transaction* (in your application domain, not necessarily the database transaction) is sound.

 SeaORM helps you write these unit tests using the `Mock` database interface.